-- 1. Edit the information for the PUP joint as required.
+- 2. Edit the information for the PUP joint as required.
 By default, the name of the PUP joint is the same as the mother joint.
-To make the name unique you must add an appropriate suffix or prefix to indicate it is a PUP joint. - If an attribute is a photo attribute, capture the required image using your controller or the connected camera.
-For more information, see Adding photos to the tally or measured pipeline points. - 3.
+To make the name unique you must add an appropriate suffix or prefix to indicate it is a PUP joint. - 3.
+If an attribute is a photo attribute, capture the required image using your controller or the connected camera.
+See To add images to the tally or measured pipeline points, page 28. - 4.
 Tap Checked to mark the record as checked.
-The icon on the Checked button changes to a green tick. - 4.
+The icon on the Checked button changes to a green tick. - 5.
 If your controller has GPS or if you are connected to GNSS, the Record position button is available.
-Tap Record position to record the current location of the PUP. - 5.
+Tap Record position to record the current location of the PUP. - 6.
 Tap Add.
-The record is automatically marked as checked. - If you created the PUP by editing a joint in the Check tally screen, then the next joint in the tally file appears.
+The record is automatically marked as checked.

+If you created the PUP by editing a joint in the Check tally screen, then the next joint in the tally file appears.

-Tip - If you have not yet finished checking or editing information for the mother joint, tap Prev to view the joint record for the mother joint.
+TIP - If you have not yet finished checking or editing information for the mother joint, tap Prev to view the joint record for the mother joint.